collinsmichael/networking/http/README.md

 # http
+usage: http port > logfile

-http is a bare bones http web server.
+http is a bare bones http web server. http is designed to output to terminal through stderr (2>) and outputs to a logfile through stdout (>).
+The path to the logfile must be specified on the command line.

 the root sub-directory acts as the web root folder http will only search for html files within root/page.html